Wildlife Movement & Migration Committee

 Elk Bull, Arizona.
 Photo Credit – Arizona Game & Fish Department

-The establishment of the Wildlife Movement/Migration Working Group was approved by the WAFWA President and directors in July of 2019.
-The working group’s members consist of state and provincial fish and wildlife agency personnel who have technical expertise and oversight of matters involving wildlife movement and migration.
+The establishment of the Wildlife Movement and Migration Committee was approved by the WAFWA President and directors in July of 2019.
+The committee’s members consist of state and provincial fish and wildlife agency personnel who have technical expertise and oversight of matters involving wildlife movement and migration.
 The group reports directly to the WAFWA board of directors.
-The working group’s approved Statement of Purpose:
+The committee’s approved Statement of Purpose: